Martin Luther Church (Paramaribo)

 The Martin Luther Church (Dutch: Maarten Luther Kerk or Lutherse Kerk) is a church of the Evangelical Lutheran Church in Suriname.
 It is located on Waterkant in the historic centre of Paramaribo, Suriname.
 The building is a monument.
 The first church burnt down in 1832.
 The current church dates from 1834.

 History

 The Lutheran congregation of Paramaribo had been sharing the Centrumkerk with the Dutch Reformed Church of Suriname.
-On 15 November 1741, the Society of Suriname allowed the congregation to built their own church providing it was out of sight of the Dutch Reformed Church.
+On 15 November 1741, the Society of Suriname allowed the congregation to build their own church providing it was out of sight of the Dutch Reformed Church.
 In 1742, Johannes Pfaff arrived as the first pastor.
 On 2 September 1744, the first stone was laid, and the church was consecrated in 1747.

 The first church was destroyed in the fire of 1832.
 A new church was built at the same location in neoclassical style by C.A.
 Roman.
 The church was consecrated on 6 July 1834.

 In 1940, little houses were built near the church for elderly single women.
 In 1975, an old age home was constructed on the terrain.
 In 1975, the church was officially named Maarten Luther Kerk.